thisdata/thisdata-node/README.md

 ```

 ## Track Events
-Use this method to asynchrnously track events that happen in your app.
+Use this method to asynchronously track events that happen in your app.

 e.g. To track login related events, find the point in your code just after
 a login success, failure or password reset and use the `track` method to
 send data to the ThisData API.